LeonidMarushevskyi/geo-services-api/README.md

 # CWDS GEO Services API

-The CWDS GEO Services API provides RESTful services for the CWDS Digital Services.
+The CWDS GEO Services API provides RESTful API to lookup, suggest, validate and get the distance for physical addresses.
+It uses  SmartyStreets: https://smartystreets.com/ under the hud

 ## Wiki